KRMisha/Hivexplore/drone/README.md

 ## Compiling

-**Note**: the following steps can be done in the app_api directory to flash the drone with the app_main or in any of the examples' directories  (but not in the main folder of the crazyflie firmware).
+**Note**: The following steps can be done in the app_api directory to flash the drone with the app_main or in any of the examples' directories  (but not in the main folder of the crazyflie firmware).

 ### Crazyflie 2.X